Additive manufacturing by laser stereolithography

 A process that links 3D printing and traditional thermal processing.

-Step 1 : preparation of the CAD file, anamorphosis to anticipate the removal and creation of the supports.
+Step 1 : preparation of the CAD file, anamorphosis to anticipate the shrinkage and creation of the supports.

 Step 2: preparation of the printing tank, slicing of parts for additive manufacturing.